standard-things/esm/README.md

 Unlockables
 ---

-Unlock extra features with options specified as one of the following:
+Unlock features with options specified as one of the following:

 * The `"@std/esm"` field in your package.json
 * [JSON6](https://github.com/d3x0r/json6) in an .esmrc or .esmrc.json file